ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 ### Sliding Window Search

 We have to deal now with images coming from a front-facing camera on a car.
-We need to extract from these full-resolution images some sub-regions and check if they contains a car or not.
+We need to extract from these full-resolution images some sub-regions and check if they contain a car or not.
 To extract subregions of the image I used a sliding window approach.
-It is important to minimize the number of subregions used in order to improve the performane and to avoid looking for cars where we know they cannot be (for example on the sky).
+It is important to minimize the number of subregions used to improve the performance and to avoid looking for cars where they cannot be (for example in the sky).

-For each subregions we need to compute the feature vector and feed it to the classifier.
-The classifier, in this case I used a SVM with linear kernel, will predict if there is a car or not in the images.
+For each subregion, we need to compute the feature vector and feed it to the classifier.
+The classifier, a SVM with linear kernel, will predict if there is a car or not in the images.

-The function `find_cars` is able to both extract features and make predictions by computing the HOG transform only once for the entire picture.
+The function `find_cars` can both extract features and make predictions by computing the HOG transform only once for the entire picture.
 The HOG is then sub-sampled to get all of its overlaying windows.

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+From the positive detections, I created a heat map and then thresholded it to identify vehicle positions.
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heat map.
 I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+Finally, I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heat map from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of a video:

-Here are six frames and their corresponding heatmaps:
+Here are six frames and their corresponding heat maps:

 ![alt text][image5]